Julien-R44/bentocache/docs/content/docs/walkthrough.md

 **Database calls in 10m before: 5,430,000**<br/>
 **Database calls in 10m: 39,000**

 This is a huge improvement.
-Sure, we are serving some stale data, but dependending on your use case, this is probably acceptable and better than showing an error page to your users.
+Sure, we are serving some stale data, but depending on your use case, this is probably acceptable and better than showing an error page to your users.

 <details>
 <summary>Click to see the calculation</summary>